lithnet/access-manager-docs/help-and-support/advanced-help-topics/backup-and-restore.md

 # Backup and Restore

 ## Backing up the AMS server
 All the data for your AMS instance is stored in the AMS database.
-It is important that you regularly backup this database, and ensure that the backups are stored safely.
+It is important that you regularly back up this database, and ensure that the backups are stored safely.

 If you chose to install AMS using the pre-configuration SQL express instance, then you can configure backups through the `App configuration/Database` screen.